LeadWoods0902/DandD_Nightmare_Plague/Timelines/Key Narrative Points.md

 #### Seni
 - A powerful being (Nëoris) dies, from his body the Coeden begins to grow
 - The city of Brokvar is built up around this tree as it is discovered its sap has healing properties
-- Brokvar and Rheilliwch war over the city for years but one of Napella's ancestors secures a lasting peace through a demonstration of power - Rheilliwch signs a peace treaty
+- Brokvar and Rheilliwch war over the city for years but one of Napella's ancestors secures a lasting peace through a demonstration of power - R signs a peace treaty
 - Several hundred years pass and the throne passes to Napella
-- A war breaks out between Llawyr un Mawr and Esgid
+- a war breaks out between Llawyr un Mawr and Esgid
-- Brokvar supports Esgid due to interest in forming a bond between the two ruling families
+- Bvr supports Egd due to interest in forming a bond between the two ruling families
+- VD comes to Brokvar and an affair begins between him and Nella
-- During the war's second year, Llawyr un Mawr receives aid from Rheilliwch breaking the terms of the peace treaty
+- During the war's second year, LuM receives aid from R breaking the terms of the peace treaty between Rwch &
 -

 ## Book 1: Infection